Sales demos are often the most pivotal moments in the sales process.

 It’s unlikely that effective sales demos involve reps plowing through every feature their platform offers.

-For now, here’s the conclusion I’d recommended forming: don’t do long demos for the sake of long demos, but make your demos so crisp and targeted that they naturally prolong the length of the call by stimulating conversation.
+For now, here’s the conclusion I’d recommended forming: don’t do long sales demos for the sake of length, but make your sales demos so crisp and targeted that they naturally prolong the length of the call by stimulating conversation.

 Unfortunately, the average “talk-to-listen ratio” for unsuccessful demo calls is 66:34.